 Harari is very knowledgeable about history, but that doesn’t make him an oracle of the future.
 His ideas are just that; one person’s view of what the future could be like, based on today’s world.
 By trying to write a history of the whole future, across so many areas of knowledge and society, Harari has restored to shallow takes and home-made definitions that spread faulty interpretations of existing philosophies.

-My conclusion is- don’t read Homo Deus.
+My conclusion is not to read Homo Deus without context.
 If you have already started reading it, please look for other information about Humanism so that you can see why Harari’s definition and terminology is so misleading.
 The interesting questions that Homo Deus raises can be found in other AI-focused works like Hello World, while the discussion of free will and whether we have a single unified self was already done better by Baggini’s The Ego Trick.

 This is the first time I’ve made an anti-recommendation here, as normally I just don’t write about books if I don’t enjoy them.
 But Homo Deus isn’t boring or mediocre.
 Instead, its readable, engaging, and wrong.
 The fact that its written in an accessible way makes it a bigger problem, because it can spread misinformation more effectively than rigorous factual sources can undo it.